 - Stimulate open discussion with your client by forming a collaborative atmosphere.
 Clients should feel as if they can share with you their thoughts and feelings about the project, not the other way around.
 You can accomplish this by being proactive in your communication so that the client knows you’re receptive to their feedback.

 - Constantly pause during the project to ask the client for feedback.
-Some clients may be too busy or shy to be forceful in their thoughts on the progress of the project, which is why you should be vigilant and sincere in seeking their feedback.
+Some clients may seem busy or disengaged with the project, which is why you should be vigilant and sincere in seeking their feedback.
 Never immediately shoot down anything they say and always maintain a positive composure.

 - Give the client a means to track the project along with you.
 Most project management software features a client interface where they can view milestones and goals.
-Transparency is important to a project, because without it, clients are left blind and panicked to the progress achieved, which can lead to a great divide in expectations.
+Transparency is important to a project, because without it, clients are left blind and panicked about progress achieved–and this can lead to a great divide in expectations.